 The level of service offered and response times are constantly monitored to ensure that customers receive a prompt efficient and professional response to all enquiries.
 During office hours, we aim to consistently achieve an initial response to all technical problems within an hour of notification.

 Chrome Telecom predominantly relies on proactive telemarketing calls coupled with digital marketing to arrange appointments for sales representatives.
 The company has also experienced great success with a referral scheme whereby existing customers recommend associate businesses that would benefit from our services.

 Customers can discover more information regarding the range of services available from Chrome Telecom, including our full list of terms and conditions, on our website chrometelecom.co.uk.

 The Chrome Telecom Complaint Handling Process ensures that any complaints are rigorously examined and their validity established.
 Corrective actions can then be assigned as necessary to prevent similar instances from occurring and to provide a better service to the client.

-The complaints procedure applies to any activities that are suggested by a customer to be of an unsatisfactory standard.
-Any complaint received from a customer concerning the actions taken by Chrome Telecom shall be entered into our database and, if it cannot be resolved at departmental level, will be escalated referred to a member of our Customer Services Team.
+Any complaint received from a customer concerning the actions taken by Chrome Telecom shall be entered into our database and, if it cannot be resolved at departmental level, will be escalated and referred to a member of our Customer Services Team.